Orlistat is a medicine which can help you to lose weight if you are overweight or obese.

 - Your BMI:

 - Must be 30 or above; or

 - Must be 28 or above, and you have a medical condition that would benefit from losing weight (such as diabetes or high blood pressure).

 - You must lose at least 5% of your weight by three months from starting orlistat; if not, treatment should be stopped.

 If you have lost 5% of your weight within three months, there is no restriction on how long orlistat may be prescribed.
 However, most doctors will review treatment regularly and will decide if it is still appropriate for you to carry on taking orlistat.
 If you continue to lose weight after six months, your doctor may advise that you continue to take orlistat.
 This may be for up to 1-2 years, or longer if you have a great deal of weight to lose.

 After treatment is stopped, a number of people who have lost weight with the help of orlistat put weight back on.
 Try to anticipate this.
 Once you have lost some weight, you are more likely to keep your weight down if you stick to a healthy diet, exercise regularly (if you are able) and weigh yourself once a week.

 Can I buy orlistat?

-In the UK orlistat is available on prescription from your doctor (120 mg) and low-dose orlistat (60 mg) is also available to buy over the counter in pharmacies.
+In the UK orlistat 120 mg is available on prescription from your doctor or as a private (paid for) service from some pharmacies through Patient Access.
+Low-dose orlistat (60 mg) is also available to buy over the counter in pharmacies.
 Pharmacists cannot just sell it to anyone.
 They are also expected to follow guidelines which include:

 - Your BMI must be 28 or above.